 Few people anticipate culture shock when they return home, but many students actually find that it is just as challenging to get used to being at home again as it was to get used to living abroad.

-Some students find that they have changed and grown a great deal while abroad, but that home, family and friends have not, and this gap makes it challenging to slip back into settings, routines and relationships that were once familiar and comfortable.
+Some students find that they have changed and grown a great deal while abroad, but that home, family and friends have not.
+This gap makes it challenging to slip back into settings, routines and relationships that were once familiar and comfortable.
 You should expect a certain amount of this if you have had a full and enriching time overseas.

-It is important not to ignore the experience of reentry as a facet of study abroad: readjusting to life at home is difficult and what you're feeling is entirely legitimate.
+It is important not to ignore the return experience as a facet of study abroad: readjusting to life at home is difficult and what you're feeling is entirely legitimate.

 Common reentry experiences